d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

   └────

-3.4 Allowing the target to be edited before acting on it ────────────────────────────────────────────────────────

-  By default, for most commands `embark' inserts the target of the action into the next minibuffer prompt and "presses `RET'" for you, accepting the target as is.

-  For some commands this might be undesirable, either for safety (because a command is "hard to undo", like `delete-file' or `kill-buffer'), or because further input is required next to the target (like when using `shell-command': the target is the file and you still need to enter a shell command to run on it, at the same prompt).
-You can add such commands to the `embark-allow-edit-actions' variable (which by default already contains the examples mentioned, and a few others as well).

-3.5 Running some setup after injecting the target ─────────────────────────────────────────────────
+3.4 Running some setup after injecting the target ─────────────────────────────────────────────────

   You can customize what happens after the target is inserted at the minibuffer prompt of an action.
-There are `embark-setup-action-hooks', that are run by default after injecting the target into the minibuffer.
-The hook can be specified for specific action commands by associating the command to the desired hook.
-By default the hooks with the key t are executed.
+There are `embark-target-injection-hooks', that are run by default after injecting the target into the minibuffer.
+The variable `embark-target-injection-hooks' is an alist associating commands to their setup hooks.
+There are two special keys: if no setup hook is specified for a given action, the hook associated to `t' is run; and the hook associated to `:always' is run regardless of the action.
+(This variable used to have the less explicit name of `embark-setup-action-hooks', so please update your configuration.)

   For example, consider using `shell-command' as an action during file completion.
-It would be useful to insert a space before the target file name and to leave the point at the beginning, so you can immediately type the shell command.
-That's why in `embark''s default configuration there is an entry in `embark-setup-action-hooks' associating `shell-command' to `embark--shell-prep', a simple helper command that quotes all the spaces in the file name, inserts an extra space at the beginning of the line and leaves point to the left of it.
+It would be useful to insert a space before the target file name and to leave the point at the beginning, so you can immediately type the shell command to run on that file.
+That's why in Embark's default configuration there is an entry in `embark-target-injection-hooks' associating `shell-command' to a hook that includes `embark--shell-prep', a simple helper function that quotes all the spaces in the file name, inserts an extra space at the beginning of the line and leaves point to the left of it.

+  Now, the preparation that `embark--shell-prep' does would be useless if Embark did what it normally does after it inserts the target of the action at the minibuffer prompt, which is to "press `RET'" for you, accepting the target as is; if Embark did that for `shell-command' you wouldn't get a chance to type in the command to execute!
+That is why in Embark's default configuration the entry for `shell-command' in `embark-target-injection-hooks' also contains the function `embark--allow-edit'.

+  Embark used to have a dedicated variable `embark-allow-edit-actions' to which you could add commands for which Embark should forgo pressing `RET' for you after inserting the target.
+Since its effect can also be achieved via the general `embark-target-injection-hooks' mechanism, that variable has been removed to simply Embark.
+Be sure to update your configuration; if you had something like:

+  ┌────
+  │ (add-to-list 'embark-allow-edit-actions 'my-command) └────

+  you should replace it with:

+  ┌────
+  │ (push 'embark--allow-edit
+  │       (alist-get 'my-command embark-target-injection-hooks)) └────

+  Also note that while you could abuse `embark--allow-edit' so that you have to confirm "dangerous" actions such as `delete-file', it is better to implement confirmation by adding the `embark--confirm' function to the appropriate entry of a different hook alist, namely, `embark-pre-action-hooks'.

+  Besides `embark--allow-edit', Embark comes with another function that is of general utility in action setup hooks:
+  `embark--ignore-target'.
+Use it for commands that do prompt you in the minibuffer but for which inserting the target would be inappropriate.
+This is not a common situation but does occasionally arise.
+For example it is used by default for `shell-command-on-region': that command is used as an action for region targets, and it prompts you for a shell command; you typically do /not/ want the target, that is the contents of the region, to be entered at that prompt!

+3.5 Running hooks before or after an action ───────────────────────────────────────────

+  Embark has two variables, `embark-pre-action-hooks' and `embark-post-action-hooks', which are alists associating commands to hooks that should run before or after the command is used as an action.
+As with, `embark-target-injection-hooks', there are two special keys for the alists: `t' designates the default hook to run when no specific hook is specified for a command; and the hook associated to `:always' runs regardless.

+  The default values of those variables are fairly extensive, adding creature comforts to make running actions a smooth experience.
+Embark comes with several functions intended to be added to these hooks, and used in the default values of `embark-pre-action-hooks' and `embark-post-action-hooks'.

+  For pre-action hooks:

+  `embark--confirm'
+        Prompt the user for confirmation before executing the action.
+This is used be default for commands deemed "dangerous", or, more accurately, hard to undo, such as `delete-file' and `kill-buffer'.

+  `embark--mark-target'
+        Mark the target as an active region.
+Most targets at point outside the minibuffer report which region of the buffer they correspond to (this is the information used by `embark-highlight-indicator' to know what portion of the buffer to highlight); this function marks that region.
+It is useful as a pre action hook for commands that expect a region to be marked, for example, it is used by default for `indent-region' so that it works on s-expression targets, or for `fill-region' so that it works on paragraph targets.

+  `embark--beginning-of-target'
+        Move to the beginning of the target (for targets that report bounds).
+This is used by default for backward motion commands such as `backward-sexp', so that they don't accidentally leave you on the current target.

+  `embark--end-of-target'
+        Move to the end of the target.
+This is used similarly to the previous function, but also for commands that act on the last s-expression like `eval-last-sexp'.
+This allow you to act on an s-expression from anywhere inside it and still use `eval-last-sexp' as an action.

+  `embark--xref-push-markers'
+        Push the current location on the xref marker stack.
+Use this for commands that take you somewhere and for which you'd like to be able to come back to where you were using `xref-pop-marker-stack'.
+This is used by default for `find-library'.

+  For post-action hooks:

+  `embark--restart'
+        Restart the command currently prompting in the minibuffer, so that the list of completion candidates is updated.
+This is useful as a post action hook for commands that delete or rename a completion candidate; for example the default value of `embark-post-action-hooks' uses it for `delete-file',
+        `kill-buffer', `rename-file', `rename-buffer', etc.

 3.6 Creating your own keymaps